 Transfer to a container and is ready to use!

 Remember to sterilize the container before use.
 It is important to avoid the development of bacteria.
-I .like to use rubbing alcohol.
+I clean all the containers using rubbing alcohol.
 It is also important to get the cream using a clean spatula as opposed to using your fingers.

 How to use it: